Reebok: Authentic Brands Group ownership

 In February 2021, Adidas announced plans to divest Reebok after analyzing options and expected a hit of about €250 million to operating profit from costs to sell or spin-off the business.
-In July 2021, Adidas shortlisted bidders for the brand, the finalist companies being Wolverine World Wide and Authentic Brands Group on a joint deal, private equity companies Advent International, CVC, Cerberus Capital, and Sycamore Partners, with a deadline for August 2021.
-On August 12, 2021, it was announced that Authentic Brands Group would be acquiring the Reebok brand from Adidas for at least $2.5 billion.
+In July 2021, Adidas shortlisted bidders for the brand, the finalist companies being Wolverine World Wide and Authentic Brands Group (ABG) on a joint deal, private equity companies Advent International, CVC, Cerberus Capital, and Sycamore Partners, with a deadline for August 2021.
+On August 12, 2021, it was announced that ABG would acquire the Reebok brand from Adidas for at least $2.5 billion.
 On March 1, 2022, the acquisition was finalized.
+In the United States, ABG internally licensed the brand to SPARC Group, its joint venture with Simon Property Group; ABG also licensed the brand to the Accent Group in Australia and New Zealand, New Guards Group in Europe, the Falic Group in much of Latin America, and another licensee in Israel.
+SPARC Group merged with JCPenney to form Catalyst Brands in January 2025, divesting the U.S. license to New York-based shoe wholesaler Galaxy Universal in the process; ABG also gave Galaxy Universal the brand license for Europe, which it had revoked from New Guards in November 2024, via a joint venture with Batra Group named GB Brands Europe Limited.

+On October 10, 2025, a collective of runners presented a letter from 367 Palestinian sports teams to the headquarters of Reebok, urging the company to retract its sponsorship of the Israel Football Association (IFA).
+This situation has placed Reebok in a challenging position.
+As per a statement issued by the Israel Football Association (IFA), it has been reported that Reebok requested its local equipment supplier, MSG Group, to eliminate its logo from the uniforms of the Israeli team.
+Shortly thereafter, the union declared that the request had been put on hold following discussions between IFA President Moshe Zuares and representatives from Reebok and MSG Group.

 Logo evolution

 Offices

 Reebok's global headquarters are located in Boston, Massachusetts, in the Seaport District.
 In EMEA countries, Authentic Brands Group is working with Bounty Apparel in South Africa, Al Boom Marine in the Middle East and North Africa, and Flo Magazacilik in Turkey to grow the business.